tiarno/reachtim/content/articles/bottle.md

         person['_id'] = str(person['_id'])
         return {'person': person}

 Why convert the `_id` from an ObjectID (as it exists in the MongDB database) to a string?
 If all you want to do is display the record, you could just delete the key, but if you want to interact with the record (possibly updating or deleting it through the client), you have to keep track of that `_id`.
 Otherwise there's no way to map back to the record in the database.
-So we transform it to a string on the way out to the client and as you'll see in the next route function, we transform it back to an ObjectID on the way back to the database.
+So we transform it to a string on the way out to the client and as you'll see in the next route function, we transform it back to an ObjectID on the way back in to the database.

 The last route in this example uses the `app.post` decorator to respond to a POST request.
 It creates a new dictionary populated with values from the request, converts the string `_id` value back to an ObjectID, and saves the record back to the database.
 It returns a bare string ("Thanks...") so the user knows the data was updated.